streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
 : Specify a list of file types to spell check.
-It is better to use `#cSpell.enableFiletypes#` to Enable / Disable checking files types.
+It is better to use `#cSpell.enabledFileTypes#` to Enable / Disable checking files types.

 Deprecation Message
 : - Use `#cSpell.enabledFileTypes#` instead.